precice/openfoam-adapter/docs/README.md

 All fields are supported for both flow (compressible/incompressible) and basic (e.g., laplacianFoam) solvers.

+OpenFOAM provides temperature on face centers and cell centers.
+For mesh nodes (with mesh connectivity enabled), the adapter interpolates from the faces to the nodes.
+Similarly, heat flux, heat transfer coefficient, and sink temperature are computed on the face centers and interpolated to the mesh nodes when mesh connectivity is enabled.

 ### Module: Fluid-structure interaction

 | Field | Write | Read | Config prefix |